KonstantinKlepikov/luxai21/README.md

 2. `bots.utility` - genome generathors and constants
 3. `bots.statements` - calculations of statements tiles and map
 4. `bots.missions` - calculations of possible actions for every object in game
-5. `bots.actions` - assignment of actions for every object
-6. `bots.bot` - bot logic
+5. `bots.bot` - bot logic
-7. `bot.genutil.py` - genom constructor
+6. `bot.genutil.py` - genom constructor
-8. `evol.py` it is used for teach bot genome
+7. `evol.py` it is used for teach bot genome
-9. `agent_test.py` it is used for test trained genome
+8. `agent_test.py` it is used for test trained genome
-10. `agent_random.py` represents random generated genome
+9. `agent_random.py` represents random generated genome
-11. `agent_train.py` it is used for alghoritm learning
+10. `agent_train.py` it is used for alghoritm learning
-12. `agent.py` ii is used for submission (dont use for development)
+11. `agent.py` ii is used for submission (dont use for development)

 Pipline of every turn: